Interview with Carlie Guevara on 'The Garden Left Behind' (Alves, 2019)

 Do you think you'll pursue more acting roles in the future?

 I love sci-fi.
-I was watching "Logan's Run" on Netflix and thinking about how cool it would be to get involved with a project like that.
+I was watching "Logan's Run" (Anderson, 1976) on Netflix and thinking about how cool it would be to get involved with a project like that.
 Any project, whether related to film or fine art.
 I just like experiences and never want to stop seeking them out.

 If you pursue the things you love, it will all come together.
 That's what I tell myself, at least!
 And I think you're in a good place with experience on both the art and tech side.